Intestinal malabsorption in dogs.

 - Abdominal pain/rumbling tummy

 - Eating unusual things

-Any of these symptoms might be a great indicator that your dog is not getting all the nutrients he needs from the food you give him and you’ll want to be sure to supplement appropriately.
+Any of these symptoms might be a great indicator that your dog is not getting all the nutrients it needs from the food you give him, and you’ll want to be sure to supplement appropriately.

 How can I help my dog absorb nutrients?